ePrivacy and GPDR Cookie Consent by TermsFeed Generator

 Allergies to metal

-The most common metals causing irritation
+The most common metal allergies

-Common metal products that can trouble us
+Common metal products that can bother us

 Metal allergy or hypersensitivity occurs mainly at the point of contact of bare skin with buttons on trousers, buckles and clasps on summer sandals or watches, at zippers, under bracelets, rings, earrings and chains, when in contact with keys, coins.